open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-issues.md

 ### 3. Create a Pull Request
   1. Go to your own fork of OLE on Github https://github.com/YourUsername/YourUsername.github.io and press Compare & pull request.

-  2. Fill out the details fo the pull request according to the given structure and also create a checklist for other's understanding.
+  2. Fill out the details for the pull request according to the given structure and also create a checklist for other's understanding.

 ### 4. Delete the Branch
   1. Wait for review and once the pull request is merged, use `git branch -d yourLocalBranchName` to delete the branch.